One spectrum to rule them all?: Conclusions

 \section{Conclusions}

 We have shown that there is an infinite family of slow-roll parameters histories which can produce the same spectrum of comoving curvature perturbations.
-This degeneracy is related to the freedom in the choice of the initial conditions for the second order differential equation relating the coefficients of the curvature perturbation equations to the scale factor.
+This degeneracy is related to the freedom in the choice of the initial conditions for the second order differential equation relating the coefficients of the curvature perturbation equations to the scale factor, and it corresponds to fixing the initial energy scale of inflation.
 This freedom implies that in general there is no one-to-one correspondence between the spectrum and higher order correlation functions, unless some special conditions are satisfied by the slow-roll parameters.
-We have given some examples of models with the same spectrum but different bispectra, showing how they can be obtained by changing the initial conditions for the expansion history of the Universe during inflation.
-We have also studied analytically perturbations of the de-Sitter background which produce the same spectrum but have different slow-roll parameters histories.

-In general there is an infinite class of models having the same spectrum but different bispectra.
-This implies that the consistency relations between the spectrum and bispectrum of primordial curvature perturbations which have been derived assuming that the spectrum completely determines the full slow-roll parameters history are easily violated.
+We have given some examples of dual models with the same spectrum, the same squeezed limit bispectrum, in agreement with the squeezed limit consistency condition, but different bispectra in other configurations, and different primordial gravitational wave spectra.
+A combined analysis of data from future CMB experiments such as the CMB-S4 \cite{Abazajian:2016yjj} and space gravitational detectors such as the Laser Interferometer Space Antenna (LISA)~\cite{2017arXiv170200786A} and Evolved Laser Interferometer Space Antenna (eLISA)~\cite{Seoane:2013qna} could allow to distinguish between different dual models.